raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-02-20-the-good-life.md

 ---
 layout: post
-title: "notes on the GOOD life"
+title: "Notes on the GOOD life"
 date: 2021-02-20
 comments: true
-categories: [learning, philosophy, life  ]
+categories: [learning, philosophy, life]
 abstract: "notes on the GOOD life - beauty and love "
 ---

+#### Success: Practical Thinking Skills

 #### How to build your life